deepset-ai/haystack-tutorials/markdowns/05_Evaluation.md

 toc = True
 title = "Evaluation"
 level = "advanced"
-weight = 16
+weight = 100
-description = blabbalbala
-category = "QA"
-aliases = ["/tutorials/05_Evaluation", "/tutorials/Evaluation", "/tutorials/5"]
+description = Learn how to evaluate the performance of individual nodes as well as entire pipelines. category = "QA" aliases = ["/tutorials/05_Evaluation", "/tutorials/Evaluation", "/tutorials/5"]
 ---